Skip to content

 Tip

-Please note that we typically define "height" and "depth" as "the number of edges traversed", but some problems or textbooks may define them as "the number of nodes traversed".
-In such cases, both height and depth need to be incremented by 1.
+Please note that we usually define "height" and "depth" as "the number of edges traversed", but some questions or textbooks may define them as "the number of nodes traversed".
+In this case, both height and depth need to be incremented by 1.

 7.1.2 Basic operations of binary trees